 We use proper protocols to safely remove your current metal amalgam fillings to protect you from continued exposure.
 This includes the use of rubber dams and mouth air exhaust to reduce your risk of exposure during the removal of amalgam fillings.

-If you would like to learn more about our mercury-free dentist in Los Gatos, California, please call (408) 354-5600 for an appointment at Top Down Dental.
+If you would like to learn more about our mercury-free dentist in Los Gatos or San Jose, California, please call (408) 354-5600 for an appointment at Top Down Dental.